A visitor visa allows you to enter the UK for up to 6 months.

 Permitted activities

-It is important that individuals who intend to apply or travel through the UK to undertake the following activities can demonstrate the purpose of the visit if required.
+It is important individuals who intend to apply or travel through the UK to undertake the following activities can demonstrate the purpose of the visit if required.

 Tourism and Leisure